 As cannabis legalization has spread, both across the US and the rest of the world, the last 10 to 15 years have seen a boom of newly available research, much of it revolving around the use of cannabis as a medicinal treatment.
 Chronic illnesses, neurodegenerative diseases, nausea and mental health – All ailments that have shown promising results from being treated with cannabinoids.

-But, for many, other forms of medications may be required to help address their specific health needs, and studies detailing how cannabinoids interact with other pharmacology-based drugs are somewhat scarce.
+But, for many, other forms of medications may be required to help address their specific health needs, and

 What Is A “Drug Interaction”?